taskcluster/taskcluster-retrospectives/retrospectives/2018-02-13-windows-system-check-failures.md

 mozilla-inbound and autoland were closed for over 24 hours.
 While the try repo remained open, no Windows jobs were being being picked up during this time.
 Developers functionally lost a day of work.

 ## Action Items

-Action items should be achievable in short-medium term.

 - re-affirm communication between relops and Taskcluster teams, especially around usuable API endpoints and timing of deployments
 - audit OCC code to determine whether other non-published interfaces or side-effects of published interfaces are being used